Do you ever find yourself saying, “I would love to do ‘this’ with my life but I just don’t have time?”

-Often times when you start feeling stuck or unmotivated, its because you lost site of our destination.
+Often times when you start feeling stuck or unmotivated, its because you have lost sight of your destination.

-When this happens you’re no longer sure what to pack into each day (priorities) and how much time to spend on the tasks that will move you towards your goals.
+When this happens, you’re no longer sure what to pack into each day (priorities) and how much time to spend on the tasks that will move you toward your goals.

 – 5 Reasons to Develop a Personal Mission Statement

 – The First Thing You Must Do to Prioritize Your Life

 – How to Figure Out Your Ideal Life

 – Finding Your Way: A Goal & Dream Fulfillment Process